HanchaiN/Lectures/Deprecated/Terminology/Anthroponosis.md

+# Anthroponosis

 Disease transmission from Human to Human